riolaf05/pannello-server/README.md

-# Server web control panel on a Raspberry Pi CLuster
+# Server web control panel on a Raspberry Pi Cluster

 This is a web UI for Raspberry Pi cluster management